sourcegraph/sourcegraph-public-snapshot/doc/cody/overview/install-vscode.md

 ## Prerequisites

 - You have the latest version of [VS Code](https://code.visualstudio.com/) installed
-- You have enabled an instance for [Cody from your Sourcegraph.com](cody-with-sourcegraph.md) account
+- You have a Free or Pro account through Sourcegraph.com or a Sourcegraph Enterprise account

 ## Install the VS Code extension